Bamboo-resumes/Main-Page/README.md

 Creating your GitHub resume using our AI-powered tool is a breeze.
 Follow these simple steps:

-1. **GitHub Integration:** Connect your GitHub account.
-2. **Profile Review:** Review and select the repositories and contributions you want to highlight.
+1. **Profile Review:** Review and select the repositories and contributions you want to highlight.
-3. **Customization:** Edit your resume as needed.
+2. **Customization:** Edit your resume as needed.
-4. **Download:** Export your resume as a PDF, Word document, or another format.
+3. **Download:** Export your resume as a PDF, Word document, or another format.
-5. **Share:** Share your impressive resume with potential employers, colleagues, or collaborators.
+4. **Share:** Share your impressive resume with potential employers, colleagues, or collaborators.

 ## Contributing

-We welcome contributions from the open-source community to improve our AI Resume Generator for GitHub.
+We welcome contributions from the open-source community to improve certain features for Bamboo for GitHub.
 Whether it's bug fixes, new features, or general enhancements, your input is invaluable.
 To contribute, please follow these steps:

 1. Fork the repository.
 2. Create your feature branch (`git checkout -b feature/your-feature-name`).